meatball133/crystal/exercises/concept/foto-fusionist/.docs/instructions.md

 The fourth feature your friend wants is to be able to get the hex value from a RGB color.
 This is needed so a user can get a single string representation of a color.
-An RGB color is a color that is represented by three color channels, red, green, and blue.
+An RGB color is a color that is represented by three color channels: red, green, and blue.
 Each color channel is represented by a number between 0 and 255.

-The hex value of a RGB color is a string representation of the color in hexadecimal, with the red color channel first, then the green color channel, and lastly the blue color channel.
+The hex value of a RGB color is a string representation of the color in hexadecimal with the red color channel first, then the green color channel, and lastly the blue color channel.

-Implement the method `FotoFusionist.hex_value_from_rgb` that takes three arguments `red`, `green`, and `blue` of type `Int32`.
+Implement the method `FotoFusionist.hex_value_from_rgb` that takes three arguments: `red`, `green`, and `blue` of type `Int32`.
 The method should return the hex value of the RGB color as a `String`.

 ```crystal